-- 3.2 The applicant and the parties making representations have been notified of the hearing in accordance with the Licensing Act 2003 (Hearings) Regulations 2005 and Licensing Act 2003 (Hearings) (Amendment) Regulations 2005 "the Regulations".
-Information to accompany the notice of hearing was provided to the applicant and the parties making representations in accordance with "the Regulations". - 3.3 Appendix A to this report provides details of this application.
+- 3.2 The proposed premises user and the Police have been notified of the hearing in accordance with the Licensing Act 2003 (Hearings) Regulations 2005 and Licensing Act 2003 (Hearings) (Amendment) Regulations 2005 "the Regulations".
+Information to accompany the notice of hearing was provided to the proposed premises user and the Police in accordance with "the Regulations". - 3.3 Appendix A to this report provides details of this matter.